adlnet/ADL_LRS/readme.md

 ## Quick Installation

+If you would like to setup a development environment quickly, you can use the following method.
+For a more hands on approach, check out the [INSTALL.md](INSTALL.md) document.

 Prior to cloning the repository, create an ADL LRS system user and switch to that user:

 ```